Corinna's Online Guide to Wise Woman Herbal Medicine

 Plantain Two species of plantain grow abundantly in North America: lance-leaved plantain (Plantago lanceolata) and broad-leaved plantain (Plantago major).
 They can be used interchangeably.
 The easiest way to identify both types is by their parallel veins running along the leaves.
 Most plants fork outward from a central midrib whereas plantain has side veins and a midrib which run parallel to one another down to the base of the plant.
 All parts of the plant are edible, including the seeds.
 You can harvest plantain from spring throughout the growing season.

 Comfrey, Symphytum officinale, grows quickly and can be harvested multiple times a year.
 First harvest is in mid-spring.
 Look for fuzzy (almost wooly) leaves and delicate pink, bell-like flowers that unfurl in spiral.
-Simply cut back the leaves after the plant reaches 12-18 inches tall.
+Externally, comfrey is a powerful vulnerary (wound-healing) plant that promotes cell proliferation.
+To harvest, simply cut back the leaves after the plant reaches 12-18 inches tall.
 If you’re after the roots, wait until fall.

 Mugwort, Artemesia vulgaris, aka crone wort is named after the moon goddess.
 A feathery perennial, her deeply divided, pinnate leaves are glazed on the underside with the signature silvery sheen evocative of the silver light of the moon.
 She also has a distinctive scent when the leaves are crushed which you can learn to recognize.
 Note: whenever using plants with deeply divided leaves like parsley or carrot tops, it is critical to be positive of the identification because of the risk of mistaking them for poison hemlock.